 If children have ongoing special needs that they are being treated for at the time of the adoption, you may be eligible for up to $500 per month.
 If your child has multiple diagnoses which require intervention, you may get adoption assistance of up to $700 per month.

-Children who are medically fragile may require in-home medical care or corrective surgeries.
+Medically fragile children may require in-home medical care or corrective surgeries.
 In these cases, you may be eligible for assistance of up to $900 per month.

 If you are interested in adoption through foster care but would like to adopt a younger child, you may wish to become a foster parent first.
 Your social agency may be able to help you identify children who are more likely to become available for adoption in the future.
 They cannot, however, guarantee that parental rights will be terminated.

-In order to become a foster parent, you must be a legal Mississippi resident.
+To become a foster parent, you must be a legal Mississippi resident.
 You have to be at least 21 years old and legally married or single.
-You will need to have proof that you are able to support yourself financially.
+You will need to have proof that you can support yourself financially.
 There cannot be any more than four children living in your home.

 Your job as a foster parent is to provide a safe and stable home for children who have experienced trauma.
 You will need to teach children new skills, help them recover from traumatic experiences, and work closely with your agency.